TyWoo/ReverseEngineerMobileWebPages/ScriptsAnalisys.md

 8. the styles must be on the tag `<style type="text/css">`
 9. Remove the inline javascript calls such as `onclick="` for better performace.
 10. Remove all unused javascript code (marked with **unused**)
-11. Minify the CSS and Javascript code this helps to load the files faster (the less a file size is, the faster it can be transfer through internet.)
+11. Minify the CSS and Javascript code this helps to load the files faster (the less a file size is, the faster it can be transfer through internet).
 12. A final recomendation is to use a [lazy load](https://github.com/rgrove/lazyload) script for the javascript and the CSS code this helps a lot to avoid render blocking and respect the scripts order.